Team Peace triumphs in 'surreal' return to tennis on Daniel Island

 Rogers, who had just clinched a 7-5, 7-5 victory over Bethanie Mattek-Sands, pressed the "6" onto the scoreboard at Volvo Car Stadium at LTP Daniel Island, drawing her Team Kindness to within 20-16 of Team Peace in the final singles match of the 16-player team event.

-Alas, Rogers' win was not enough for the team.
-American player Jennifer Brady went 4-0 for the week to lead captain Mattek-Sands' Team Peace to victory over captain Madison Keys' Team Kindness.
+Alas, two wins for Rogers on Sunday — she also won her doubles match with partner Sloane Stephens — were not enough for Team Kindness.
+American player Jennifer Brady went 4-0 for the week to lead captain Mattek-Sands' Team Peace to victory over captain Madison Keys' squad.

 The eight players on the winning side — Mattek-Sands, Brady, Eugenie Bouchard, Caroline Dolehide, Sofia Kenin, Ajla Tomljanovic and Danielle Collins — shared 60 percent of the exhibition event's prize money.
 Charleston's Emma Navarro, an amateur and the top-ranked college recruit in the country, also played for the winning side.